Mexican consulate in Austin attempts to ease rhetorical tension

 Posted on Tuesday, September 30th, 2014 at 2:11 pm

 Austin-based Mexican consulate Rosalba Ojeda issued a statement urging the mutual cooperation between Mexico and Texas after tensions mounted between the Texas and Mexican governments, the Austin-American Statesman reported on September 13.

 Ojeda suggested that a recent statement from Perry’s office should be seen as an avenue for open dialogue between the two political bodies.
 The statement, given by Perry representative Lucy Nashed, asked that Mexico stop challenging Perry’s decisions and rather help solve the problem of unaccompanied minors illegally crossing the border.

 Prior to Ojeda’s diplomatic intervention, President Enrique Peña Nieto of Mexico condemned troop deployment at the border in an interview with a Mexico City newspaper.
 Lt.
 Gov. David Dewhurst replied in an offended manner that leaving the border open to illegal immigration and drug activity would be a great threat to Texas citizens.

-The immigration attorneys at the William Jang, PLLC, in Austin are knowledgeable about current immigration issues and experienced in handling the nuances of immigration legal cases.
+The immigration attorneys at the Law Office of William Jang, PLLC, in Austin are knowledgeable about current immigration issues and experienced in handling the nuances of immigration legal cases.
 If you have questions or wish to schedule an appointment to discuss your situation, call our offices at today.